UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_2DFilter.rst

    .. method:: setTexture(index, bindCode, samplerName="")

       Set specified texture bind code :data:`bindCode` in specified slot :data:`index`.
-Any call to :data:`setTexture` should be followed by a call to :data:`BL_Shader.setSampler` with the same :data:`index` if :data:`sampleName` is not specified.
+Any call to :data:`setTexture` should be followed by a call to :data:`KX_Shader.setSampler` with the same :data:`index` if :data:`sampleName` is not specified.

       :arg index: The texture slot.
       :type index: integer